systematic-magic/AgingPMCtest/editorials_news_pdf.rst

    :alt: Email

 |
-.. _keywords_editorials_news:
+.. _keywords_pdf_editorials:

-7. Keywords
+8. Keywords
 -----------

-"Keywords:" section can be found at the end of the article right after the "Email:" section
+Keywords section can be found at the end of the article right after the Email section.

-7.1.
-Check that there is no blank line between Email: and Keywords: sections
+8.1.
+Check that there is no blank line between Email and Keywords sections.

-7.2.
-Check that keywords section has a title "Keywords:" (starts with capital letter and followed by colon (:))
+8.2.
+Check that Keywords section has a title "Keywords:" (:ref:`title case<title_case>` and followed by colon (:)).

-7.3.
+8.3.
 Check that "Keywords:" is formatted in black, bold and italic font.

-7.4.
+8.4.
 Check that "Keywords:" is followed by at least one keyword.
-(Note: number of keywords is not limited).
+(Note: number of keywords is limited to 8).

-7.5.
+8.5.
 Check that keyword (or list of keywords) is formatted in italic font.

+8.6.
+Check that there are no punctuation marks at the end of keywords line.

 .. image:: /_static/editorial_keywords.png